Study a Master in Liberia, Monrovia

-Foreign Trade and Business in Liberia: Freeport of Monrovia (Master)
+Foreign Trade and Transport in Liberia, Monrovia

-Liberia is a
+Liberia is a West African country

 - Total Liberian population: 4.3 million inhabitants